 “Is that your wife?
-What a lovely neck!” -Count Orlok, the vampire
+What a lovely throat!” -Count Orlok, the vampire

 Who could get away with such an awkward line?
 Only Count Orlok, the world’s first and creepiest cinematic vampire.
 Max Shreck’s portrayal of this arch-vampire in the 1922 silent-film Nosferatu has achieved the status of legend.
-In October of 2012, for your listening pleasure as you travel into the ethereal Transylvanian mountains, you can experience the full horror of the film with a live quintet of Klezmorim as they blend a haunting tapestry of Klezmer motifs, Gypsy grooves, avant-garde textures, and classic horror effects.
+Now, for your listening pleasure as you travel into the ethereal Transylvanian mountains, you can experience the full horror of the film with a live quintet of Klezmorim as they blend a haunting tapestry of Klezmer motifs, Gypsy grooves, avant-garde textures, and classic horror effects.

-Boston composer Brendan Cooney has written an original score for the film to be performed live by a quintet of some of finest musicians from the Klezmer, Balkan, jazz, tango, and classical scenes of both the Boston and Philadelphia areas.
+Philadelphia composer Brendan Cooney has written an original score for the film to be performed live by a quintet of some of finest musicians from the Klezmer, Balkan, jazz, tango, and classical Philadelphia music scenes.

 Film-buffs love Nosferatu.
 Vampire fans love Nosferatu.
 German history-buffs love it.
 With Cooneyʼs score the Nosferatu project appeals to fans of Klezmer and Eastern European music.
 There are ample opportunities for tie-ins with film, music and history departments.
-The band also offers workshops on Klezmer music and film scoring (click here for more info).
+The band also offers workshops on Klezmer music and film scoring.

 Brendan Cooney – piano, banjo